Prakriti-19/lostandfound/README.md

 Firebase database is used in the backend

-User can enlidt the lost or found items
+User can enlist their lost or found items

-These items are then displayed on the homescreen
+These items are then displayed on the homescreen along with their images